On a C*-Diagonal Generated by the Toric Code: Equivalence class of the -diagonal

 where $\mathbb{T}$ acts freely on $\Sigma$ so that $\Sigma/\mathbb{T}\cong G$.
 The twist $\Sigma$ is said to be \emph{trivial} if it is isomorphic to $G\times\mathbb{T}$.
 Given a $C^\ast$-diagonal inclusion, or more generally, a Cartan inclusion $(A,B)$, the fundamental results of \cite{Kum,Ren1} state that there exists a groupoid $G$, called the Weyl groupoid of the pair, together with a twist $\Sigma$ of $G$ such that

 Moreover, the twist $\Sigma$ is uniquely determined by $(A,B)$ up to conjugation.
 In other words, the twist is a complete invariant of the $C^\ast$-inclusion.

 In the construction of the Weyl groupoid of a $C^\ast$-diagonal inclusion, it is shown that each normalizer induces a partial homeomorphism on the Gelfand spectrum of the $C^\ast$-diagonal \cite{Kum}.
-If a normalizer happens to be unitary, then it induces a full homeomorphism.
-From \eqref{Eq:RibbonRelations}, we can see that the ribbon operators are unitary normalizers of $\Cc$.
-Our first goal is to explicitly characterize the group of their induced homeomorphisms on ${\rm Spec}(\Cc)$.
-We refer to \cite{Kum, Ren1} for the complete construction of Weyl groupoids.
+More concretely, if $X={\rm Spec}(B)$ and $n\in N_A(B)$ is a normalizer, then